kevinlinxc/badapple-irl/badapple-irl/README.md

 These were for automating some of the tedious parts of working in lightroom while postprocessing the frames.
 They basically let me place the mouse over a part of the pictures, and then it would go through all of them and set the white balance using that part of the picture.

+## bad-apple-videomaker.py
+File that creates a video out of all the post-processed frames.
+Makes a 30 fps video for the first part (before TSP) and 15fps for the TSP part.
+Also makes a video with the file names, because I thought it would be a cool aesthetic.